 Candidates must provide their name, campus, department or division, campus address, phone number, and e‐mail address.
-Candidates are also asked to list their years of full‐time teaching on any IU, IUPUI, or FACET Fort Wayne campus.
+Candidates are also asked to list their years of full‐time teaching on any IU, IUPUI, or IPFW campus.
 In addition, candidates are asked to list the departmental or divisional chair and dean for future correspondence.
 Complete the nomination cover sheet

 In this section, the candidate articulates his or her philosophy of teaching.